 Lexi Noel is no ordinary girl.
 With hundreds of thousands of fans on her social media channels, and millions of views across her YouTube videos, this sassy young adult has become a role model for many.
-Between her music, modeling and online makeup tutorial videos, Lexi was scouted & casted to appear on the E!
+Between her music, modeling and online makeup tutorial videos, Lexi was scouted & casted to mechanical bull for sale appear on the E!
 Network’s latest hit reality series, Catching Kelce; A dating competition series where women fight for the love of Kansas City Chiefs tight end and 2016 National Football League Pro Bowl Select, Travis Kelce.

 While the show has just started to air, Lexi has not only become the face of the younger generation, but her new yoga & fitness routines and ideas have helped spark thousands to follow along on her journey around the globe.
 Asana Journal caught up with Lexi exclusively in Hollywood, California to learn more about the ‘yoga bug’ she has caught…